alfolio/alfolio.github.io/_posts/2022-11-03-fiea-tech-art-portfolio.md

 <br>

 #### **10.0 Non Euclidean Worlds in Unity**
-* I worked upon various Non-Eucledian world simulations inside of Unity, especially after CodeParade announced that [it's technically impossible to develop Non-Eucledian worlds in Unity without low level access to its Rendering Engine](https://youtu.be/kEB11PQ9Eo8?t=233).
+* I worked upon various Non-Euclidean world simulations inside of Unity, especially after CodeParade announced that [it's technically impossible to develop Non-Euclidean worlds in Unity without low level access to its Rendering Engine](https://youtu.be/kEB11PQ9Eo8?t=233).
 * The first simulation consisted of cameras rendering over a render texture in the opening of a tunnel and colliders that teleported the player between different worlds seamlessly offering a non euclidean illusion.

 <div class="embed-responsive embed-responsive-16by9 rounded z-depth-1-half" style="width: auto;">